 • A current police security clearance and satisfactory criminal records check including clearance to work with vulnerable men, women, youth and child intervention;

 Salary is dependent upon qualifications and experience.

-Interested applicants are invited to submit their cover letter identifying the position applying for and resume, along with 3 professional reference listings (include a most recent employer reference) by to: Shawna Flett at [email protected]
+Interested applicants are invited to submit their cover letter identifying the position applying for and resume, along with 3 professional reference listings (include a most recent employer reference) to: Elaine Paisley at [email protected]

 We thank all who apply and advise that only those selected for further consideration will be contacted.
+Preference will be given to qualified First Nations applicants; applicants are encouraged to self-declare in their resume or cover letter.
 No phone calls will be accepted.